maxskewes/Notepad/README.md

 ![Alt text](./readmeNotepad.png?raw=true "AppImage")

+## Deployment
+Click [here](https://sheltered-cove-32541.herokuapp.com/) to view the deployed app in Heroku.

 ## Descriptiion
 An app that allows users to take notes.
 The app allows easy organization with a list of note titles.
 Users may post, edit and delte notes as desired.